 If Dr. Susan Rehm were to speak in a less professional, more shaming tone than she did during a recent interview with me, she might respond as I would be tempted to: Get a clue, people.

 This is what Rehm, vice chair of the department of infectious disease at the Cleveland Clinic, actually said: “(The flu) is not a cold, it’s not a nuisance, it’s a very serious illness.
-And we’re very fortune to have a vaccine.
-When we are getting vaccinated against flu we are not only doing something for ourselves, we are doing something for others that may help keep them healthier.”
+And we’re very fortunate to have a vaccine.
+When we are getting vaccinated against flu we are not only doing something for ourselves, we are doing something for others that may help keep them healthier."

 I do, however, want to address the two studies that made news last month suggesting that taking statins for high cholesterol might make the flu vaccine less effective.